Mortal/csaudk-submitj/tasks/lis/README.md

 **Task ID: `"lis"`**

-See also CLRS exercise 15.4-5.
+See also CLRS4 exercise 14.4-5.

 Given a list of *N* numbers `a_1`, ..., `a_n`,
 we let L(i) denote the length of the longest increasing subsequence of `a_1`, ..., `a_i`